OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 - Scope of authorization: credentials used by the CI/CD tooling (e.g. roles, users, etc.) are scoped e.g. only authorized to those secrets and services of the secret management system which are required for the CI/CD tooling to execute its job.
 - Attribution of the caller: credentials used by the CI/CD tooling still hold attribution of the one calling/orchestrating the call towards the secrets management solution, so that any calls made by the CI/CD tooling can be attributed to a person/service that requested the actions of the CI/CD tooling.
 If this is not possible by means of default configuraiton of the secrets manager, make sure that you have a correlation setup in terms of request-parameters.
 - All of the above: Still follow those do's and don'ts listed in section 3.2.1: log & alert, take care of forking, etc.
+- Backup: secrets to product-critical operations should be backed up in a separate storage (f.e. cold storage), especially encryption keys.
 - TODO: WHAT AM I MISSING HERE?

 #### 3.2.3 Not touched by CI/CD at all